cniles/axe/README.md

 # Setup

-The variables `aws-access-key-id` and `aws-secret-access-key` can be defined to set access key id and secret access key.
+The variables `axe-access-key-id` and `axe-secret-access-key` can be defined to set access key id and secret access key.
 If not specified, these values will be read from the AWS credential file set to `aws-credential-file`, which defaults to the